Vodafone/vault-plugin-aead/README.md

 ![alt text](jpg-files/EaaS-BQEncryption.jpg "BigQuery Encryption")

-The purpose of this is not to dwell on thye BQ side of things but the bqsync endpoint puts the SAME KEY into BQ so that operations like this can be done
+The purpose of this is not to dwell on the BQ side of things but the bqsync endpoint puts the SAME KEY into BQ so that operations like this can be done
 ```
 select "value1" as ORIGINAL,
         pii_dataset_eu.pii_aead_field0_encrypt("value1",'field0') as ENCRYPTED,